 - Create a treatment plan based on a coherent diagnostic formulation.

 - Develop and practice effective coping, communication and emotion regulation skills and strategies.

 - Create a wellness plan that maps the road to recovery and helps teens and their families stay on track post-discharge.

-Most patients have two or more diagnoses, predominantly affective, anxiety or emerging personality disorder diagnoses.
+Most patients have at least one diagnosis, predominantly mood, anxiety or emerging personality disorder diagnoses.
 Substance abuse issues are not uncommon.

 The most common diagnoses are: